leocengia/SCI-repo/README.md

 > children ages x and younger
 > to attend with paying adults.]

+**Agent-normalized template text**

+This property hosts an optional [Christmas Eve/Christmas Day, New Year's Eve/New Year's Day] gala dinner for guests staying on [December 24/December 25/December 31/January 1].
+Guests who wish to attend must book the gala dinner at least [x] [days, weeks] in advance.
+Fees are [x] per adult and [x] per child ages [x-x], collected by the property.
+[There are no fees for children ages x and younger to attend with paying adults.]

 **Important information**

 Only to be used when guests must book the dinner in advance of arrival.
 Otherwise, guests can be told via Messages or at check-in

+<a id="template-057"></a>

 #### Template 57: Required ID for all guests (193)